-Dedicated Representation for Hit and Run Car Accident Victims in Chicago and Beyond
+Hit & Run Accident Attorney Helping Victims in Chicago

 - Intoxication: Drunk drivers may fear going to jail and instead decide to flee the scene in an attempt to avoid criminal prosecution.
 At times, drivers may be so intoxicated or drugged that they do not even realize they got into an accident.

 - Illegal drivers: Drivers who do not have automobile insurance or lack a valid driver’s license may flee the scene of an accident to avoid prosecution.
 Drivers with a warrant out for their arrest will not want to spend time talking to a cop.

 - Panic: At times, a driver may simply become so panicked, particularly if they have injured someone, that their response is to drive away.